 Salaries for the executive officers are reviewed annually based on corporate and personal performance and on individual levels of responsibility.
 Salaries for the executive officers are not determined based on a specific formula.
-The Compensation Committee submits its recommendation to the Board as to the salary of the Named Executive Officers ("NEO's") which includes the President and Chief Executive Officer, the Chief Financial Officer and Corporate Secretary, the Vice-President of Sales & General Manager, the President of MixOnSite, and the President of Pacific Internal Grout Co.
-The Compensation Committee considers and, if thought appropriate, approves salaries recommended by the President and
+The Compensation Committee submits its recommendation to the Board as to the salary of the Named Executive Officers ("NEO's") which includes the President and Chief Executive Officer, the Chief Financial Officer, the President of MixOnSite, and the President of Pacific Internal Grout Co.
+The Compensation

-Chief Executive Officer for the other executive officers of the Corporation.
+Committee considers and, if thought appropriate, approves salaries recommended by the President and Chief Executive Officer for the other executive officers of the Corporation.
 Base salaries are established to be competitive in order to attract and retain highly qualified executives.